kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/executive-functioning-skills.md

 <details>
   <summary> Perseverance </summary>

 -Set realistic expectations: Understand that challenges and setbacks are a natural part of the learning process.
-Set realistic expectations and view difficulties as opportunities for growth rather than reasons to give up.
+View difficulties as opportunities for growth rather than reasons to give up.

--Seek support and feedback: Reach out to professors, peers, or academic resources for help and guidance when facing challenges.
+-Seek support and feedback: Reach out to instructors, advisors, peers, or academic resources for help and guidance when facing challenges.
 Utilize their expertise and feedback to persist in your efforts.

 -Practice positive self-talk: Develop a positive and growth-oriented mindset by reframing negative thoughts and using positive self-talk.
 Remind yourself of your capabilities and past successes to maintain motivation and perseverance.